A German Immigrant Girl Shares Her Adventure

 Then never had aught to ruffle my temper, and I was so pleased to see him and was so happy by the affectionate caresses he bestowed upon me that he seldom saw occasion to reprove me.

-If she went to my father with any complaint, it made matters but little better, for he loved me so well that he could not find it in his heart to punish me or do more than to advise me to be a good and obedient child.
+If she went to my father with any complaint, it made matters only a little better, for he loved me so well that he could not find it in his heart to punish me or do more than advise me to be a good and obedient child.

 I meant to follow this advice, and I then thought I did—though I now see that I did not as I ought—for there was nothing I would not have done to please my good, kind, indulgent father.